xmrrabbitx/flider.js/README.md

 });
 ```

-Just remember when you define parent element, it must be an empty html tag in the body. define the id as flider:
+Just remember when you define `parent element`, it must be an empty html tag in the body. define the id as flider:

 ```html
 <div id="flider"></div>